Thomas J. Buell, MD

 • Assistant Professor

 Thomas J. Buell, MD, joined the University of Pittsburgh Department of Neurological Surgery in January of 2022.
-A native of Texas, he attended the University of Texas at Austin where he earned a bachelor of science degree in electrical engineering—graduating with high honors—in 2005.
+A native of Texas, he attended the University of Texas at Austin where he earned a bachelor of science degree in electrical engineering, graduating with high honors and earning the W. C. Dusty and Doris Duesterhoeft Endowed Presidential Scholarship.
+His early engineering research focused on designing algorithms to advance parallel and distributed processing.
 After graduation, he worked as an electrical engineer before attending Baylor College of Medicine, earning his medical degree in 2013.

-Dr. Buell is a prolific academician, having already published close to 100 papers in peer-reviewed journals.
-His publications be reviewed through the National Library of Medicine's publication database.
+Dr. Buell's publications can be reviewed through the National Library of Medicine's publication database.

 Specialized Areas of Interest